Business Finance Guide

 4. Get them excited

-Show your belief in the idea when you pitch it, but don’t lose sight of reality.
-While it’s great to be excited about your business’s financial potential, you need to assure your audience that you understand the risks and threats.
-It’ll be even better if you have strategies for addressing them.
-And if there’s anything you don’t know, be upfront about that too.
+When pitching a concept, show your enthusiasm for it, but don’t lose sight of reality.
+While it’s wonderful to be ecstatic about your company’s financial prospects, you must reassure your audience that you are aware of the risks and threats.
+It’ll be much better if you have plans in place to deal with them.
+Also, if there’s something you don’t know, tell them right away.